-Commission meetings are scheduled for the first and third Wednesdays of every month, 3:30 p.m., at the Jefferson Healthcare Victor J. Dirksen Conference Room (located on the 1st floor the Emergency and Specialty Services Building) 834 Sheridan.
+Commission meetings are scheduled for the fourth Wednesday of every month, 2:00 p.m., at the Jefferson Healthcare Victor J. Dirksen Conference Room (located on the 1st floor the Emergency and Specialty Services Building) 834 Sheridan.

 Jill Buhler was appointed to the commission in 1995 and has been reelected three times.
 Buhler brings to the commission a professional journalism background that enables her to analyze and evaluate complex issues; high standards and strong ethics; and a long-time knowledge of the community.

 The daughter of Port Townsend High School graduates who chose a military lifestyle, she has a lifelong affiliation with Jefferson County, spending summers here with family and friends.
 In 1988, following a successful career as an award-winning magazine editor and writer, Buhler returned permanently to Port Townsend.

 Buhler has served the commission as Chief Governance Officer for three terms; is on the Executive Quality Council and the liaison on the Jefferson County Board of Health; was on the Finance and Health Access committees; and attended surgical section and medical staff meetings.
 Statewide, she was appointed to the Washington State Hospital Association’s Governing Bodies and Legislative Reform Committees and the Education Task Force, and has been a featured speaker at state conferences.
 For the past 10 years, Buhler has advocated on behalf of rural hospitals to congressional representatives in Washington, D.C., and state representatives in Olympia.

 She has a long history of community involvement including Chamber of Commerce president, Kiwanis treasurer, Northwest Maritime Center secretary; committee work for Centrum, the city of Port Townsend and the Elks club; and Guardian ad Litem for Jefferson County.